All protocols submitted to the IRB must utilize an appropriate recruitment and consent

 might encounter during participation in the project.

-- A statement describing the extent, if any, to which confidentiality of records identifying
+- A statement describing how confidentiality of records identifying the subject will

 - A statement that participation is voluntary, that refusal to participate involves